-The US dollar has remained our principal currency position at 78% (which includes 12% in the Hong Kong dollar).
+The US dollar has remained our principal currency position at 70% (which includes 7% in the Hong Kong dollar).

-We hold no Japanese yen or Australian dollar and are partially hedged out of the Euro, the Chinese renminbi and the Korean won.
+We hold little Japanese yen and Australian dollar and are partially hedged out of the Euro, the Chinese renminbi and the Korean won.